-6. Conclusion
+Conclusion

 Overall, changes arising from the conversion of wastelands into Jatropha plantations were desirable from an ecosystem's perspective at the watershed scale.
-Non-productive soil evaporation was shifted to productive transpiration, groundwater recharge improved and soil loss from the fields was reduced.
+Non-productive soil evaporation was shifted to productive transpiration, groundwater recharge improved, base flow improved while storm flows and sedimentation loads were lower as soil loss from the fields was reduced.
 Moreover, it was found that the soil carbon content increased in the Jatropha plantations over time creating a win-win situation between land productivity and climate change mitigation.

-The results from this study indicate that at the sub-basin scale, reductions in runoff generation as a result of converting wastelands to Jatropha plantations may pose problems for downstream ecosystems and water users if implemented on a large area; however base flow actually improved with Jatropha cropping while storm flows and sedimentation loads were lower.
+At the same time, results from this study indicate that at the sub-basin scale, reductions in runoff generation as a result of converting wastelands to Jatropha plantations may pose problems for downstream ecosystems and water users if implemented on a large area.
 The net impact of these changes depends on the characteristics of downstream water users and ecosystems.

-At the community level, Jatropha production was generally positive from a livelihoods perspective.
-The previous land-use, in this case grazing, could continue in the Jatropha plantations, which provided a new source of income, thus strengthening the resilience of the farmers.
-In the future, the potential gain from Jatropha cropping may become a lot higher compared with today, as plantation yields increase and demand for petroleum substitutes such as Jatropha biodiesel grows.
+At the community level, Jatropha production was generally positive from a livelihood perspective.
+The previous land use, in this case grazing, could continue in the Jatropha plantations, which provided a new source of income, thus strengthening the resilience of the farmers.
+In the future, the potential revenues from Jatropha production may be higher than today, as plantation yields increase and demand for petroleum substitutes such as Jatropha biodiesel grows.